Support Centre

 • collected for purposes that are specified, explicit, justified, and legal and cannot be processed in a manner that is not compliant to such purposes (i.e. purpose limitation);

-• adequate, relevant, and limited to what is necessary in relation to the purpose of processing (i.e. data minimisation);
+• adequate, relevant, and limited to what is necessary in relation to the purpose of processing (i.e. data minimization);

 • accurate and, when necessary, kept up to date.
 Taking into consideration the purpose of processing, every reasonable step must be taken to ensure that personal data that are inaccurate, are erased or rectified without delay (i.e. accuracy);

-• kept in a form that allows identification of data subject only for the time period that is necessary for fulfillment of the purpose of processing (i.e. storage limitation); and
+• kept in a form that allows identification of data subject only for the time period that is necessary for the fulfilment of the purpose of processing (i.e. storage limitation); and

 7. Controller and Processor Obligations